 Ph.D.
 (Brandeis University)

-Dr. Pinkerton has conducted field research in fishing and forest-dependent communities in British Columbia, Nova Scotia, Washington State, and Alaska, and is currently the principle investigator of “Community Forests as a New Model for Forest Management in British Columbia” (2008-2011).
-Dr. Pinkerton teaches First Nations and Co-Management of Natural Resources (REM 662) and Qualitative Methods in an Interdisciplinary Context (REM 661).
+Dr. Pinkerton has conducted field research in fishing and forest-dependent communities in British Columbia, Nova Scotia, Washington State, and Alaska, and is co-investigator of “OceanCanada” (2014-2019) and “Too Big to Ignore: Global Partnership for Small-Scale Fisheries Research” (2012-2016) and principal investigator of “Overcoming Barriers to the Exercise of Aboriginal Rights to Healthy Clam Fisheries: Learning Through Partnerships” (2011-2016).
+Dr. Pinkerton teaches Aboriginal People and Co-management of Natural Resources (REM 662) and Qualitative Methods in an Interdisciplinary Context (REM 661).